get-notch/frontend-code-interview/README.md

 They are completely un-styled.
 HTML only.
 The 1st task is to style the components (static style, no animation).

-Implement the desktop version only - but keep in mind that there are mobile/tablet versions as well.
+Implement the desktop version only - but keep in mind that there are mobile/tablet versions as well, for future implementation.
-Don't implement the different states for the buttons and input components, only the default state.
+Don't implement the different states for the buttons and input components, only the default state (no hover etc.).

 [You can find the design for the steps here](https://www.figma.com/file/qKexQATW733R1bBvHvg342/%F0%9F%A4%96-Front-End-Code-Interview-Hand-Off)